Code-Institute-Submissions/wedding_site/README.md

 Create and activate a local virtual environment and pip install -r requirements.txt

 ### Local Server
+Run your app using the following commands in command line:

+$ python manage.py runserver

 Navigate to http://localhost:8000/ to view your app locally.

 ## Built With